 If the beta version of CyanogenMod isn't quite stable on your device and you're uncomfortable with the idea of installing a nightly, today marks a big step forward.
 The CyanogenMod team has rolled out the first release candidate for 10.2.
 If you want a relatively clean build of Android 4.3 for your phone or tablet, this is a pretty solid way to go.

 The first 10.1 release candidate (with Android 4.2) came out a week before Google unveiled Android 4.3.
+That turnaround clearly hasn't occurred this time, as KitKat is already nearly a month old, and 10.2 comes with Jelly Bean.
 Read More

 So you're a fan of custom ROMs, but you're not quite ready to live on the bleeding edge (or alternately, your device doesn't have a reliable Android 4.3 build yet).
 Fear not, cautious Android power user: the CyanogenMod team has a build for you!
 CyanogenMod 10.1.3 will be the last version of CM based on Android 4.2, and release candidates are now being posted for supported phones and tablets.

 10.1.3 is more precisely based on Android 4.2.2, with all the bells and whistles that Google and CyanogenMod could shove into last year's release.
+According to this CyanogenMod blog post, 10.1.3 also includes a few last-minute goodies like Privacy Guard and SELinux, which were previously restricted to nightly builds.
 Read More

 The CyanogenMod team has announced the release candidate phase of CM 10.1 is over – the final version is going to drop later today.
 If your device has been getting the RC builds, you can expect a final version of this popular ROM to be waiting for you in the morning.

 Devices that haven't been updated to release candidate builds up to now won't be part of this first push.
 That includes Tegra 2 phones and tablets, as well as some Samsung Exynos devices.
+The CM team will provide a status report on these devices later in the week.
 Read More

 Get ready to start downloading, as the CyanogenMod team has started pushing out its first release candidate for 10.1.
 The CM team only uses the RC moniker to describe software that is believed to be stable and reliable enough for regular daily use.
 If you are looking for a rock solid version of Android 4.2 for your phone, this is probably the one to get.

 The timing is no coincidence, as this lands exactly one week before a new version of Android is expected to be announced at Google I/O 2013 (probably v4.3).
+As with previous OS releases, the CyanogenMod team usually pushes a final RC or stable release shortly after the launch of a new version from Google, immediately before integrating the latest code base with their own modifications.
 Read More

 The wait has been a long one, but it's finally starting to come to a close.
 The CM team has officially released several RC-level builds of CyanogenMod 9 for many high-profile devices, including the Galaxy Nexus (GSM), several Galaxy S II variants, and the Nexus S and Nexus S 4G.